hangsheng0625/TheTrendyClub/README.md

-# Wearify E-Commerce Platform
+# TheTrendyClub E-Commerce Platform

-Wearify is a full-stack e-commerce web application featuring a customer-facing storefront and an admin dashboard for product and order management.
+TheTrendyClub is a full-stack e-commerce web application featuring a customer-facing storefront and an admin dashboard for product and order management.
 The project is built with a modern tech stack including React, Node.js, Express, and MongoDB.

 ## Project Structure